-'''

 Power_releaseDependency(PowerCC3200_PERIPH_DTHE);

-'''

-This call disables peripheral clocks.
+This call disables peripheral clocks, and if appropriate, powers OFF the corresponding power domain.
 It is critical that your driver release its dependencies dynamically, to allow the Power Manager to enact aggressive power savings.

 The Power Manager uses reference counting of all Power_setDependency() and Power_releaseDependency() calls for each resource.
 It is critical that your driver call Power_setDependency() and Power_releaseDependency() in matched pairs.